 Building a Business Case for Podcasting

-Last year, the question on everyone’s mind was whether or not podcasting was a community of hobbyists, or a bonafide business.
-Today, the question is how do you build a business case for podcasting?
+Last year, the question on everyone’s mind was whether or not podcasting was a community of hobbyists or a bonafide business.
+Today, how do you build a business case for podcasting?

-I have been producing a podcast about how new media is changing the way organizations communicate, and the way people consume media and information since April 2005.
-And since that time, it has become the single most effective and efficient business development initiative we have in place.
+I have been producing a podcast about how new media is changing the way organizations communicate and the way people consume media and information since April 2005.
+Since that time, it has become the single most effective and efficient business development initiative we have in place.

-I bought into the idea of distributing MP3s and MP4s via RSS early on.
-And it’s because of my podcast that I have the honor or moderating this distinguished panel.
+I immediately bought into the idea of distributing MP3s and MP4s via RSS.
+And because of my podcast, I have the honor or moderating this distinguished panel.
 It’s also one of the reasons Heather agreed to be here.
-I interviewed Heather on my podcast last year — before she had launched her own podcast for BusinessWeek — which I listen to regularly and enjoy very much.
-I also met Jeff through my podcast interview with Chet Rhoades, who oversees the editorial side of the Washington Post’s video podcasts, and Mike through Brooke Gladstone, the host of “On the Media” which is produced by WNYC, distributed by NPR and was public radios first mahjor market program to be distributed via podcast
+I interviewed Heather on my podcast last year — before she launched her podcast for BusinessWeek — which I listen to regularly and enjoy very much.
+I also met Jeff through my podcast interview with Chet Rhoades, who oversees the editorial side of the Washington Post’s video podcasts, and Mike through Brooke Gladstone, the host of “On the Media,” which is produced by WNYC, distributed by NPR and was public radios first major market program to be distributed via podcast

-Now, I didn’t have to make a business case to start podcasting.
-I did it originally as a way of demonstrating iPressroom’s hosting and RSS feed generation service.
-But now, largely as a result of the visibility that our podcast has received, I am frequently asked by executives at entertainment, media and technology companies, who – I might add — are considerably less cavalier than I am, what the business case for podcasting is.
+I didn’t have to make a business case to start podcasting.
+I did it initially as a way of demonstrating iPressroom’s hosting and RSS feed generation service.
+But now, mainly as a result of the visibility that our podcast has received, I am frequently asked by executives at entertainment, media, and technology companies, who – I might add — are considerably less cavalier than I am, what the business case for podcasting is.

 It’s funny because I rarely have a prospective client come in and ask me to build a business case for public relations.
-They want to know specifically what I can do for them, but if they’ve taken the time to come into my office to meet, they’ve already decided they want agency support.
+They want to know precisely what I can do for them, but if they’ve taken the time to meet in my office, they’ve already decided they want agency support.

-You build a business case to keep an account, and a proposal to win one.
-In conventional PR, where mainstream media relations remains the holy grail, the business case is something that is demonstrated by building visibility and credibility through third party editorial endorsements and tracking the results.
+You build a business case to keep an account and a proposal to win one.
+In conventional PR, where mainstream media relations remain the holy grail, the business case is demonstrated by building visibility and credibility through third-party editorial endorsements and tracking the results.

-In the business of television, the decision of whether of not to order a show is based on the content of the program itself, and whether or not the network thinks it will find an audience and entice advertisers.
+In the business of television, the decision of whether or not to order a show is based on the content of the program itself and whether or not the network thinks it will find an audience and entice advertisers.

-But it when it comes to podcasting, the tendency seems to be to focus on the media, rather than the message, even though spending on Podcast advertising is projected to grow from $3.1 million in 2005 to $327 million by 2010 according to PQ Media.
-(Get background on my research here) And this prediction is backed by a 4 As poll that found executives anticipate spending more on podcast than blog advertising in the future.
+But when it comes to podcasting, the tendency seems to focus on the media rather than the message, even though spending on Podcast advertising is projected to grow from $3.1 million in 2005 to $327 million by 2010, according to PQ Media.
+This prediction is backed by a 4 As poll that found executives anticipate spending more on podcasts than blog advertising in the future.

 Given that newspapers are eliminating their stock tables and shrinking their page width to save money, networks and studios are starting to distribute their shows online and all other the media formats seems to be migrating to the web – and these are businesses whose profitablity hinges on their ability to distribute content effectively and effeciently – it seems counter intuitive that corporate communicators and PR agencies would try to buck the trend by favoring print collateral and email over what Doc Searls refers to as the live media.
 But as someone in the trenches, I’m here to tell you, the overwhelming majority of corporate communications executives and PR practitioners still lack the ability to publish and syndicate pages, images and rich-media on their web sites without the support of IT personnel, who keep them bound and gagged, lest they compromise network security, or g-d forbid, outsource their infrastructure.

-A blog is great way to get familiar online communications.
-But in the end, it’s really nothing more than a crude content management system that builds pages in reverse chronological order.
-Without cobbling together a bunch of unsupported, open source freeware, blogs provide business users with poor provisions for editing meta data, no integrated email marketing functionality, no video on-demand, no audio on-demand, no data collection provisions, no way to handle editable horizontal menus and certainly no way to integrate with CRM and legacy software.
-You get no reliable redundancy to protect your data, no service level agreement and no telephone support.
-But blogs are essentially free, so they’ve opened our eyes to the benefits of managing a living web presence.
+A blog is a great way to get familiar with online communications.
+But in the end, it’s nothing more than a crude content management system that builds pages in reverse chronological order.
+Without cobbling together a bunch of unsupported, open-source freeware, blogs provide business users with poor provisions for editing metadata, no integrated email marketing functionality, no video-on-demand, no audio-on-demand, no data collection provisions, no way to handle editable horizontal menus and certainly no way to integrate with CRM and legacy software.
+You get no reliable redundancy to protect your data, no service level agreement, and no telephone support.
+But blogs are free, so they’ve opened our eyes to the benefits of managing a living web presence.

-In the business of advertising, an agency wins an account based on the strategy, the creative and the media plan.
-If the client picks the right agency, the business case becomes proven through the results of the campaign.
+In advertising, an agency wins an account based on the strategy, the creative, and the media plan.
+If the client picks the right agency, the business case becomes proven through the campaign results.